The IDEAL Response

 Wouldn’t it be nice if children came with instruction manuals?
 TBRI® and Dr. Karyn Purvis have discussed the I.D.E.A.L. response to help parents with teaching children about learning how to interact appropriately with others.
 The IDEAL response stands for:

-Immediate, within 3 seconds.
+within 3 seconds.

-Direct, Be near the child and make eye-contact, model how you want them to respond.
+Be near the child and make eye-contact, model how you want them to respond.

-Efficient, responding to “low” level behaviors with low-level responses, catching it low and not reacting to low-level behaviors with a deeper response that is more appropriate for higher-level behaviors.
+Responding to “low” level behaviors with low-level responses, catching it low and not reacting to low-level behaviors with a deeper response that is more appropriate for higher-level behaviors.

-Action-Based, creating body memories for the right behaviors, offer choices, ask for redoes, correcting when needed.
+Creating body memories for the right behaviors, offer choices, ask for redoes, correcting when needed.

-Leveled at the behavior, the correcting is directed towards the behavior, not the child.
+The correcting is directed towards the behavior, not the child.